Emma Guy Cromwell: Political career

 In 1922 she was parliamentarian for the Kentucky House and Senate.
 In 1923, Cromwell was elected Kentucky Secretary of State in elections that included two other females.
 The Republicans had nominated Eleanor Wickliffe of Bardstown, and both Cromwell and Mary Elliott Flanery stood for the Democratic Party against three male candidates.
 Cromwell won both in the primary and then in the general election.
-She held the office from January 1, 1924 until January 1, 1928.
+She held the office from January 1, 1924, until January 1, 1928.
 Cromwell discovered the records of previous administrations in the Capitol basement, and retrieved and categorized them.
 Cromwell was the first woman to serve as acting governor of Kentucky when the two other officials in the line of succession—Governor William J. Fields and Lt.
 Gov. Henry Denhardt—were attending the 1924 Democratic National Convention in New York City.

-Cromwell went on to be elected Kentucky State Treasurer in 1927, and because of her conservative handling of state money, which was heavily criticized at the time, Kentucky 's state funds remained secure during the Great Depression.
+Cromwell went on to be elected Kentucky State Treasurer in 1927.

 Governor Ruby Laffoon appointed Cromwell as Kentucky State Park Director in 1932.

 In 1937 Governor Happy Chandler named her State Librarian and Director of Archives, a post she then held for several more terms.
 She arranged for the return of the Kentucky state constitution from the University of Chicago Archives.

 In 1939, Cromwell published her autobiography, Woman in Politics which was republished in 1996 by The Kentucky Commission on Women.
 In this book, she praises the suffragist Laura Clay as "my main tutor and adviser (65)" though there is not much detail in her memoir about any work she did for the Kentucky suffrage movement.